Italy's Monti urges quick deal on election reform

 All sides say they want to change the current law, adopted in 2005, which forces voters to choose a single list of candidates and does not allow them to choose their own representatives directly.

-But after weeks of wrangling, serious disagreements remain, fuelling market doubt about the capacity of Italy’s much criticized political class to agree significant reforms once Monti steps down.
+But after weeks of wrangling, serious disagreements remain, fuelling market doubt about the capacity of Italy’s much criticised political class to agree significant reforms once Monti steps down.

 Monti himself brushed off speculation about the chance of an early election and said his government intended to get as much as possible done before it leaves office.